Eikev: Deuteronomy chapter 10

+Maimonides read Deuteronomy 10:8, "At that time, God separated the tribe of Levi," to teach that God then singled out the Levites for service in the Sanctuary.

 Maimonides and the siddur report that the Levites would recite the Psalm for the Day in the Temple.

 Rashi taught that it was on the first day of Elul that God told Moses, in the words of Exodus 34:2, “In the morning you shall ascend Mount Sinai,” to receive the second tablets, and Moses spent 40 days there, as reported in Deuteronomy 10:10, "And I remained upon the mountain just as the first days."
 And on Yom Kippur, God was placated toward Israel and told Moses, in the words of Numbers 14:20, "I have forgiven, as you have spoken."

 Citing Deuteronomy 10:12, 10:19, and 11:13, Baḥya ibn Paquda taught that to love God and to love the stranger are leading examples of a duties of the heart.